microsoft/WingtipTicketsSaaS-DbPerTenant/README.md

+>**WARNING:** This is an experimental branch that is being used to test DR tutorials.
+Scripts from this branch will not work with a standard WingtipTicketsSaaS deployment.
+To use the scripts in this branch, create a new WingtipTicketsSaaS deployment by clicking the 'Deploy to Azure' button below.

-# Wingtip Tickets SaaS - Database per Tenant
+# [PREVIEW:] Wingtip Tickets SaaS - Database per Tenant
 Sample multi-tenant SaaS application and management scripts built on SQL Database using a database-per-tenant model.

 ![Versions of Wingtip Tickets SaaS apps](./Documentation/AppVersions.PNG)